Oppo A3s is an acceptable performer and gives a long battery life. The camera gets weaker at night though.

-Despite being a last year’s smartphone, it is still a popular device in the local market and we are here to discover if its really worth the money.
+The handset as of now is available for PKR 19,999 and in two color options; Red and Dark Purple.
+It comes with pretty standard specs, and despite being a last year’s smartphone, it is still a popular device in the local market, and we are here to discover if it’s worth the money.
 So, let’s get started.

-The smartphone has a polycarbonate back which comes with a glossy finish, giving it a relatively premium look.
+The smartphone has a polycarbonate back, which comes with a glossy finish, giving it a relatively premium look.
 The user will have to keep it enclosed in a phone case to stop the phone from attracting fingerprint smudges.

-On the back of the phone, we get a dual camera setup accompanied by a flash resting on its right.
+On the back of the phone, we get a dual-camera setup accompanied by a flash resting on its right.
 The smartphone does not come with a fingerprint sensor to unlock the device.

 The power key rests at the right side of the smartphone while the volume rocker in which volume rocker rest on the left.
-Both keys are quite easy to use and you can comfortably use them even while utilizing the phone with one hand.
+Both keys are quite easy to use, and you can comfortably use them even while utilizing the phone with one hand.

 The SIM slot is also present at the left side of the smartphone and has a dedicated slot for microSD card, a quite handy feature considering that OPPO A3s only offers 16GB of internal storage.

-Since it is a 2018 smartphone, we do not have the currently trending waterdrop notch at the front instead we get a wider iPhone X-inspired notch and bezels at the chin.
+Since it is a 2018 smartphone, we do not have the currently trending waterdrop notch at the front; instead, we get a wider iPhone X-inspired notch and bezels at the chin.

-Moreover, the user can also turn on the night shield feature to filter the display’s blue light which can help to shield one’s eyes from strain.
+Moreover, the user can also turn on the night shield feature to filter the display’s blue light, which can help to shield one’s eyes from strain.

 Oppo A3s runs on Color OS 5.2.1, company’s customized skin built on top of Android Oreo 8.1.
-We hope that the smartphone gets the new Color OS 6 but that does not mean that the current version does not have any cool features.
+We hope that the smartphone gets the new Color OS 6, but that does not mean that the current version does not have any cool features.

 Similar to Huawei devices, the Music party app in the Oppo A3s lets you sync several phones to play a song simultaneously on all of them.

-There also a Private Safe feature that can be used to secure different contents on your smartphone.
+There is also a Private Safe feature that can be used to secure different content on your smartphone.
 Once you enable the safe from the settings, you can access it by going into the gallery, then tapping and holding down the title of the Albums.
 Though it may seem a peculiar way to do it, the software provides no other alternative to access the Private Safe.

-It also comes with a Game Space mode which can optimize the phone and rid you of notifications and other disturbances while you are playing games on the smartphone.
+It also comes with a Game Space mode that can optimize the phone and rid you of notifications and other disturbances while you are playing games on the smartphone.
 You can also access shortcuts from the sidebar while using an app to access quick functions like screen recording, screenshot, messaging, etc.

 One of the things we love about the OS is that it can enlist all the messages from unknown numbers under a single category named “Unknown Source Messages” in the phone’s inbox, keeping the messaging list quite clean from promotional messages.

-Performance & Battery
+Performance and Battery

 In our real-life testing of the device, we have seen that OPPO A3s can perform all day to day tasks without any problem and calling, texting, using social media, watching Youtube, etc. should never be a troublesome experience for the user.